Herculine Barbin: Modern commentaries and references

 According to Morgan Holmes, the anthropologist Gilbert Herdt has identified Barbin as providing a crisis for "modern ideology" through an identification as neither male nor female, but Barbin's own writings describe a self-identification as female, albeit an exceptional female.

 Barbin's memoirs inspired the French film The Mystery of Alexina.
 Jeffrey Eugenides in his book Middlesex treats concurrent themes, as does Virginia Woolf in her book, Orlando: A Biography.
 Judith Butler refers to Foucault's commentary on Barbin at various points in their 1990 Gender Trouble, including their chapter "Foucault, Herculine, and the Politics of Sexual Discontinuity."
+There is also evidence to suggest Prince's Camille character and album were based on Barbin.

 Barbin appears as a character in the play A Mouthful of Birds by Caryl Churchill and David Lan.
 Barbin also appears as a character in the play Hidden: A Gender by Kate Bornstein.
 Herculine, a full-length play based on the memoirs of Barbin, is by Garrett Heater.
 Kira Obolensky also wrote a two-act stage adaptation entitled The Adventures of Herculina.

 In 2014, a manuscript entitled Dear Herculine by Aaron Apps won the 2014 Sawtooth Poetry Prize from Ahsahta Press.

+In 2023, the opera "Alexina B." by composer Raquel García-Tomás, inspired by the memoirs of Herculine Barbin, premiered at the Gran Teatre del Liceu in Barcelona.
+With the premiere García-Tomás became the first female composer to premiere an opera at the Liceu in the 21st century and the second in the history of the theater.